ctm/Bataan-Memorial-Death-March/README.md

 course was really closer to 2.8 miles) on Saturday the 11th instead of doing my normal La Luz Trail run.
 By the time of the Mt.
-Taylor Winter Quadrathlon I was 100% healthy again, but signicantly slower than last year due to all the training I've missed from the accident, bad weather and sickness.
+Taylor Winter Quadrathlon I was 100% healthy again, but signicantly slower than last year due to all the training I had missed from the accident, bad weather and sickness.